openartmarket/supabase-live-table/README.md

 ## Motivation

+Some applications need a replica of a table in memory, and keep it up to date with changes to the table in real-time.
-Supabase Realtime provides low-level primitives for receiving notifications of changes to a table, but it does not provide a way to keep a replica of the table in memory.
-This library provides a way to do that.
+While It uses [Supabase Realtime](https://supabase.com/docs/guides/realtime) provides low-level primitives for receiving notifications of changes to a table, it requires additional logic to keep a replica of the table in memory.

+Supabase Live Table builds on top of Supabase Realtime to provide a local memory replica of a table that stays in sync with changes to the table in real-time.

 ![Supabase Live Table](docs/supabase-live-table.png)